copier-org/copier/README.rst

 * It also uses the Jinja2 and Colorama Python libraries.

-How to use it as a command line tool
+As a command line tool
 ------------------------------------

 Install it by doing::